The number one way I stretch our travel budget is by leveraging the points and miles I earn through credit cards.

 How To Redeem Your Points

-The easiest way (though not the most lucrative way) to redeem your points is for cashback in the form of a statement credit.
+The easiest (though NOT the most lucrative) way to redeem your points is for cashback in the form of a statement credit.

 You can also have the money deposited into your checking account if you’ve already paid off your balance!

-Or you can take advantage of a 25% bonus when you book through the Chase Ultimate Rewards travel portal and get $1000 worth of free travel.
+Or you can take advantage of a 25% bonus when you book through the Chase Travel (SM) portal.

 Unfortunately, Disney World resorts are very difficult to find in the Chase Ultimate Rewards portal.

-But you can book lots of off-property resorts and condos as well as your flights to/from Disney World.
+But you can book many off-property resorts and condos and your flights to/from Disney World.

 For example, here is a flight I booked in the Chase Ultimate Rewards portal for a trip to Disney World.